Gigi Hadid Poses In Thigh-High Red Leather Boots In New Video

 “I feel so lucky to be able to work with not only incredibly inspiring women I’ve looked up to what feels like my entire life, but a full cast of girls who genuinely embraces supporting, LOVING, and uplifting one another,” the model then added.

 Hadid has walked in a few shows for the world famous brand over the years, with her trainer revealing to W magazine at the time that the model worked out extra hard to get prepared for the 2015 show.

-Per The Insider, Gigi’s trainer revealed that she started every morning before the show attending ballet classes as a workout method and also “ballet-inspired floor exercises” into her routine before hitting the runway.
+Per the Insider, Gigi’s trainer revealed that she started every morning before the show attending ballet classes as a workout method and also “ballet-inspired floor exercises” into her routine before hitting the runway.